danielkdimitrov/asmt-2-presentation/presentation.md

 ---------

-The Bownian Motion, a.k.a.
-Wiener process, is a foundational block in quantitative finance.
+The Brownian Motion, a.k.a.
+Wiener process, is a foundational block in quantitative finance

 Used extensively for